JvanKatwijk/dab-server/README.md

-	DAB-SERVER (bluetooth), android client as remote control
+	STAND ALONE DAB-SERVER with an android client as remote control

 ---------------------------------------------------------------------

 ![android client for dab server](/android-client.png?raw=true)

-A simple DAB server - supporting SDRplay devices, AIRspy devices and RTLSDR devices - for use with an android client as remote control using Bluetooth,

-The project I am working on aims at extending the "dab-cmdline" library and providing DAB functionality through a server with a (reasonably) well defined interface.
-In this project I am using Bluetooth as means for communication for an android remote controller.

-The **server** runs on a Linux box, in my environment it is usually running on an RPI 2/3 under Stretch.
+The RPI2 and 3 are excellent devices to use as a specialized server, they are small but powerfull enough to do all kinds of computations.

+In this project a DAB server, running on an headless RPI2/3 (under Stretch) is being developed.
+The DAB server is started when turning on the RPI 2 and is controlled by an android client, using a bluetooth connection.
+When properly installed, the server will run without any further action from the user, i.e the RPI can run headless, even without an ssh connection.

 The server, when started, collects services in ensembles found in the different channels in Band III, and - when this is finished -